Viewport

 Because the physical-device-based coordinates may not be portable from one device to another, a software abstraction layer known as normalized device coordinates is typically introduced for expressing viewports; it appears for example in the Graphical Kernel System (GKS) and later systems inspired from it.

-In 3D computer graphics it refers to the 2D rectangle used to project the 3D scene to the position of a virtual camera.
+In 3D computer graphics, the viewport refers to the 2D rectangle used to project the 3D scene to the position of a virtual camera.
 A viewport is a region of the screen used to display a portion of the total image to be shown.

 In virtual desktops, the viewport is the visible portion of a 2D area which is larger than the visualization device.

 When viewing a document in a web browser, the viewport is the region of the browser window which contains the visible portion of the document.
 If the size of the viewport changes, for example as a result of the user resizing the browser window, then the browser may reflow the document (recalculate the locations and sizes of elements of the document).
 If the document is larger than the viewport, the user can control the portion of the document which is visible by scrolling in the viewport.